datascience-gft/blog_posts/telematics/blog.md

 ### Predictive Maintenance

-Maintenance can be planned and carried out in different ways and the three common planning paradigms are corrective, preventive and predictive maintenance ([source](https://hh.diva-portal.org/smash/get/diva2:789498/FULLTEXT01.pdf)).
+Maintenance can be planned and carried out in different ways, and the three common planning paradigms are corrective, preventive and predictive maintenance ([source](https://hh.diva-portal.org/smash/get/diva2:789498/FULLTEXT01.pdf)).
 Corrective maintenance takes place when the fault or failure has occurred, so it often causes unexpected downtime of the services.
 Preventive maintenance or planned maintenance on the other hand is scheduled at certain intervals regardless of the actual status of the vehicles.